Medically reviewed by Drugs.com. Last updated on Nov 28, 2022.

 Pharmacologic Class: Monoclonal Antibody

-Bevacizumab injection is given with other medicines to treat patients with metastatic (a cancer that has spread) carcinoma of the colon or rectum.
-This medicine is also used to treat a certain type of metastatic lung cancer called nonsquamous, non-small cell lung cancer, and a certain type of brain tumor called glioblastoma.
+Bevacizumab injection is given with other medicines to treat patients with metastatic (cancer that has spread) carcinoma of the colon or rectum.
+This medicine is also used to treat a certain type of metastatic lung cancer called nonsquamous, non-small cell lung cancer, and a certain type of brain tumor called glioblastoma that keeps coming back (recurrent).

 Bevacizumab is a substance that helps the body fight cancer.
 It prevents the growth of certain types of blood vessels to cancer cells.
 This helps to decrease the growth of cancer cells by starving the cells of nutrients that are needed to grow.